Prohelion/prohelion.github.io/_documentation/WaveSculptor_Motor_Controllers/WaveSculptor22_User_Manual/Motor_Setup&Testing.md

 ## Phasorsense - BLDC Motors

-If you are using a BLDC or other permanent magnet motor, refer to the [software user's manual]()? for the procedure to run PhasorSense.
+If you are using a BLDC or other permanent magnet motor, refer to the [software user's manual](http://localhost:4000/WaveSculptor_Motor_Controllers/WaveSculptor_Config_Software_User_Manual/Overview.html) for the procedure to run PhasorSense.
 This routine identifies the relationship between motor phases and hall position sensors.

 Next, run the parameter extraction routine, which calculates motor parameters.
 Save the results into one of the ten available motor configuration slots.
 In the general configuration screen, set this motor slot as the “Active Motor”.